Pecora: Anatomy

-Pecorans share characteristics with other artiodactyls, including a four-chambered stomach, and a paraxonic foot, meaning that it supports weight on the third and fourth digits.
+Pecorans share characteristics with other artiodactyls, including a four-chamber stomach, and a paraxonic foot, meaning it supports weight on the third and fourth digits.
 Several characteristics distinguish Pecora from its sister taxon, Tragulina: an astragalus with parallel sides, a loss of the trapezium, and differences in parts of the skull such as the petrosal bone.

-The distinguishing features of most pecoran families are cranial appendages.
-Most modern pecorans (with the exception of the Moschidae) have one of four types of cranial appendages: horns, antlers, ossicones, or pronghorns.
+The distinguishing features of most Pecora families are cranial appendages.
+Most modern Pecorans (with the exception of Moschidae) have one of four types of cranial appendage: horns, antlers, ossicones, or pronghorns.